Hot Springs Cove Day Tour

 Our Hot Springs tours require a minimum of 4 passengers to confirm the tour.
 If the tour doesn’t confirm, we will try to move your reservation to a different day.
 We will contact you to let you know if your tour has not been confirmed and to give you alternative options.

-Book a Whale Watching or Bear Watching tour with Jamie’s and receive $15 off per person for every tour after your first tour.
+Book a Whale Watching, Bear Watching, or Hot Springs tour with Jamie’s and receive $15 off per person for every tour after your first tour.
 Once you book your first tour, you will receive a confirmation email with your own personal discount code to apply to further web bookings.